U.S. basis of taxation

 You need to consider your presence and level of activity in the U.S. to determine whether you have a PE there.
 If you do have a PE, you will be taxable in the U.S. with respect to the income attributable to that PE.
 Review your circumstances with your BDO tax advisor to determine whether or not you have a PE in the U.S.

-If you are a Canadian individual, you must file Form 1040NR U.S. Non-resident Alien Income Tax Return and attach Form 8833 disclosing that you are claiming relief under the treaty from taxation on income from your U.S. activities because you do not have a PE in the U.S. Note that it is necessary to indicate on Form 8833 the appropriate provision of the treaty whereby your income from your U.S. activities is not taxable in the U.S.
+If you are a Canadian individual, you must file Form 1040NR U.S. Non-resident Alien Income Tax Return and attach Form 8833 disclosing that you are claiming relief under the treaty from taxation on income from your U.S. activities.

 If it is determined that you have a U.S. PE, the income that is attributable to the U.S. PE is subject to U.S. tax and therefore no treaty exemption is available.
 Corporations with a U.S. PE must file Form 1120-F, and individuals with a PE in the U.S. must file Form 1040NR.

-Taxpayers with U.S. PEs can generally claim foreign tax credits on their Canadian tax returns for U.S. income tax that is paid on their U.S. source income.
+Taxpayers with U.S. PE can generally claim foreign tax credits on their Canadian tax returns for U.S. income tax that is paid on their U.S. source income.
 As Canadian residents (both corporate and individual) are taxable on their worldwide income for Canadian tax purposes, U.S. effectively connected income will be taxed in both Canada and the U.S. However, by claiming a foreign tax credit for the U.S. tax paid against your Canadian income tax, you can generally avoid double taxation on the U.S. effectively connected income.

 There is an exception for corporations with a June 30th year-end for tax years starting after December 31, 2015 and before January 1, 2026.
 For these corporations, the tax returns are still due on the 15th of the 3rd month following the year-end of the corporation, or September 15th.